 - The Relativity Server Administrator may be run on a Windows client machine.
-See Using the Relativity Server Administrator to Configure a Relativity Data Server Data Source on the Windows Server (on page 34). - Configure Data Server data sources from installation scripts using the Relativity installation kit DLL.
-For more details, see Configuring Relativity Data Server Data Sources from Catalog Developer Installation Scripts (on page 42). - The ODBC Data Source Administrator may be run on the Windows server machine to configure a system data source.
+See Using the Relativity Server Administrator to Configure a Relativity Data Server Data Source on the Windows Server (on page 37). - Configure Data Server data sources from installation scripts using the Relativity installation kit DLL.
+For more details, see Configuring Relativity Data Server Data Sources from Catalog Developer Installation Scripts (on page 47). - The ODBC Data Source Administrator may be run on the Windows server machine to configure a system data source.

 This section describes the latter procedure.
 Before you configure the Relativity Data Server data source, however, you must first start the ODBC Data Source Administrator.
 The ODBC Data Source Administrator, a standard ODBC program distributed with Relativity, is accessed from the Windows Control Panel.
 The ODBC Data Source Administrator is used to configure and maintain ODBC data sources.

-To configure a Data Server data source on the Windows server:
+Because the Relativity Data Server is a 32-bit program, the 32-bit ODBC Data Source Administrator must be used.
+This is not straight-forward on a 64-bit version of Windows 7.
+The details for starting the ODBC Data Source Administrator is detailed for several environments below: